PULLMAN – Welcome to the Pac-12 Connor Halliday.

 Rankin crawled all the way into the backfield, upending Cameron Marshall for a loss of 1 and giving WSU the ball back with 13 minutes left.

-After WSU took the lead, Arizona State marched right back to the Cougars’ 4-yard line, where George Bell dropped a sure scoring pass on third down from Brock Osweiler, who finished the night 28 of 44 for 351 yards and a score.
+After WSU took the lead, Arizona State marched right back to the Cougar 4-yard line, where George Bell dropped a sure scoring pass on third down from Brock Osweiler, who finished the night 28 of 44 for 351 yards and a score.

-This time coach Dennis Erickson elected to try a field goal to tie, but Alex Garoutte, who missed two in the final 6 minutes in a one-point loss to UCLA last week, pulled the kick wide left.
+This time coach Dennis Erickson elected to try a field goal to tie but Alex Garoutte, who missed two in the final 6 minutes in a one-point loss to UCLA last week, pulled the kick wide left.

 With 5:45 left, Halliday got the ball back.
+And the Cougars kept throwing.

 “There was too much time,” Wulff said.
 “We’ve got to be very aggressive.
 And we were.”